PLCnext/PLCnext_DDS_App/DDS_App_Examples/DDS_RoundTrip/README.md

 The following software must be installed on the PC:
 - WinSCP
 - HTML5 capable browser
-- PLCnext Engineer version 2024.0.2 LTS or later
+- PLCnext Engineer version 2024.0.3 LTS or later

 ### Installation preparation

 Please prepare your PLCnext Controls as follows:

 **First steps:**
-1. Reset your PLC's.
-For this, push the reset button during the boot process until RUN and FAIL LED light up. </br> DO NOT PRESS THE RESET BUTTON FOR MORE THAN 20 SECONDS.
+1. Configure the Network Adapter on Microsoft Windows operating system for access to the PLCnext controllers in the range 192.168.1.x/24 (e.g. IP: 192.168.1.100 , Subnet: 255.255.255.0).
-2. Set on AXC F 3152 for LAN 1 interface the IP address : `192.168.1.11` in ["Configuration" > "Network"](https://www.plcnext.help/te/WBM/Configuration_Network.htm).
-For this, connect AXC F 3152 controller via LAN 2 interface to your PC and enter the following URL in web browser: https://192.168.2.10/wbm
+2. Set on AXC F 3152 for LAN 1 interface the IP address : `192.168.1.11` as decribed/showed in ["Configuration" > "Network"](https://www.plcnext.help/te/WBM/Configuration_Network.htm).
+For this, connect AXC F 3152 controller via LAN 1 interface to your PC and enter the following URL in web browser: https://192.168.1.10/wbm
+3. Disconnect the AXC F 3152 LAN 1 interface from your PC and connect it to the LAN 1 interface of the AXC F 2152 controller.
+Then connect the second port of AXC F 2152  LAN 1 interface to your PC.
-3. Download the [PLCnextEngineer demo projects](./PLCnEngProj) from this repository.
-You can open it with PLCnext Engineer 2024.0.2 LTS.
+4. Download the two [PLCnextEngineer demo projects](./PLCnEngProj) for AXC F 2152 and AXC F 3152 controllers from this repository.
+You can open it with PLCnext Engineer 2024.0.3 LTS.
-4. Write and start the demo project to the AXC F 2152 and AXC F 3152.
+5. Write and start the demo project to the AXC F 2152 and AXC F 3152.
     - For AXC F 2152, please use: DDS_RoundTrip_AXCF2152.pcwex
     - For AXC F 3152, please use: DDS_RoundTrip_AXCF3152.pcwex
-5. Connect the LAN 1 interface of AXC F 3152 controller to AXC F 2152 via ethernet cable.

 **The following picture shows the hardware architecture:**